These are the 12 questions for the A Level 2018 General Paper Examination (8807). For 2019 GP Paper 1 questions, click here.

 As usual, TWO in your society questions were offered to those who follow local news closely.
 Q5 shows a rising occurrence in sports.
 (My observation is that sports questions tend to surface on even-numbered years perhaps because sports reflect more relevant in years when the world witnesses the FIFA World Cup or the Summer Olympics.)
 Q7 requires candidates to compare the current state of work ethics / culture in Singapore to the past.

-As usual, one question on the arts was offered.
+On top of that, one question on the arts was offered.
 Q10 is refreshing.
 Those who frequent museums either locally or overseas can handle this topic better.
 Q10 certainly reminds me of my trip to the British Museum in the UK where a lot of Greek and Roman sculptures are displayed.
 In there stood a prominent message from the British Museum and it was an attempt to justify the British looting artworks from other countries.
 The museum admitted that the art pieces belong to other countries and were looted, but if they have been left in their countries of origin, these artefacts could have suffered worse fates: destroyed (ISIS detonating Assyrian artefacts, anyone?) or looted and sold in the black markets.

 We covered Q11 on aid in class and in our workshops in 2018.
 Speakers like Dambisa Moyo (writer of Dead Aid) have spoken out against using aid to further political agenda.
 It is certainly a narrow topic but one can also use it on issues concerning foreing intervention, diplomacy and poverty.